roseengineering/silicon5351/README.md

 <code>SI5351\_I2C.<b>disabled\_states</b>(s0=0, s1=0, s2=0, s3=0, s4=0, s5=0, s6=0, s7=0)</code>
 Set the state of the clock outputs (clkout) when one or more clocks are disabled either in software or as a result of the OEB pin going active.
 The possible disabled states for an output are low, high, high impedance, and never disabled.
 **s0..s7** The disabled state to set for the appropriate clock output.
-Must use one of the predefined library constants for the state values.
+Must use one of the global constants defined in the library for this value.

 <code>SI5351\_I2C.<b>disable\_oeb</b>(self, mask)</code>
 Disable the output enable pin (OEB) for the given clock outputs (clkout).